nutanixdev/playbooks/vm_created_alert/README.md

 ### Customization
 You can customize the playbook to suit your needs.
 For example, you can enable Microsoft Teams support by removing the Slack action and replacing with the Teams action.
 Be sure to save and enable the playbook once you are done customizing.

-You can also clone this playbook to create a similar action for other events, such as VM deletion.